Soch Lo: Plot

 The film takes off from the point where a wounded man is left to die in the desert.
-He survives the ordeal but loses his Identity.
+He survives the ordeal but loses his identity.
 He then resorts to robbing solitary car drivers traversing on this highway.
-He becomes a Thug and finds an abandoned shed as his hideaway, where three troubled individuals Harry, Toto and Pali find him.
-They take him to their home in a nearby village and name him Baba, the beleaguered stowaway makes a deal with Harry that he will fight for his property seized by a local brute and in return Harry would help him find his real identity.
+He becomes a Thug and finds an abandoned shed as his hideaway, where three troubled individuals, Harry, Toto, and Pali, find him.
+They take him to their home in a nearby village and name him Baba.
+The beleaguered stowaway makes a deal with Harry that he will fight for his property seized by a local brute, and in return, Harry will help him find his real identity.
 When Harry is not of any help, Pali steps in.

 Baba and sympathetic Pali embark on a very long journey to solve his mystery.
-Flashes of his wife, visions of being stabbed and then betrayed come rushing to his mind.
+Flashes of his wife, and visions of being stabbed and then betrayed come rushing to his mind.
 His relentless search leads to something more diabolic than his expectations.